EclipseFdn/eclipse.org-research/content/project/brain_iot.md

 [BRAIN-IoT flyer](http://www.brain-iot.eu/wp-content/uploads/2018/11/BrainIOT-Flyer-Version-1.0_10_2018.pdf)

-This project is running from January 2018 - December 2020.
+This project was running from January 2018 to March 2021.

 # Consortium